What Is a Split Shift (and How Does It Work)?

 New York

-For nonexempt, hourly employees in the service industry, New York has some specific rules around split shift pay.
+For nonexempt, hourly employees in the service industry, there are some laws to be aware of for split shift pay in New York.

 If the start and end of an employee’s workday are more than 10 hours apart, they are entitled to spread of hours pay.
 An extra hour at New York’s minimum wage is owed in this case.